Call for Artists: Park East Artist in Residence Ph...

 Park East Artist-In-Residence: Phase II

 Submission Deadline: December 3, 2018, 11:59pm

 Organization Summary – ArtsNow

 Art and nature are for everyone.
-ArtsNow seeks to leverage the arts to awaken a sense of community possibilities in Park East and energize neighbors toward creating resolutions for common problems, either as individuals or as a collective.
+ArtsNow seeks to leverage the arts to awaken a sense of community possibilities in Park East and energize neighbors to create resolutions for common problems, either as individuals or as a collective.

 Park East Community Overview

-The neighborhood sits along the canal and the Ohio and Erie Canal and the Towpath runs through the center between Downtown Akron and Summit Lake.
-Residents include long-time homeowners and renters in partially and fully-subsidized units.
-The estimated population of Park East is 1476 – 72% Black/African American, 20% White, 8% Other.
-44% Male, 56% Female.
-66% of the population is at or below poverty with a median household income of $10,380.
-39% of the population is in the labor force, 61% is not.
-62% of the population is non-family households living alone.
+The neighborhood sits along the Ohio and Erie Canal, and the Towpath runs through the center between Downtown Akron and Summit Lake.
+Residents include long-time homeowners and renters in partially- and fully-subsidized units.
+The estimated population of Park East is 1,476 total residents with 72% Black/African American, 20% White, 8% Other, 44% Male, and 56% Female.
+Sixty-six percent of the population is at or below poverty with a median household income of $10,380.
+Thirty-nine percent of the population is in the labor force, while 61% is not, and 62% of the population live alone in non-family households.

 Any artist, established or emerging, working in any medium is encouraged to apply.
 Individuals, couples, or collaboratives may apply, but please note that we cannot offer additional budgetary resources to individual members.
-Artists do not need to have experience in mural making or social practice, nor a history of practice involving socially engaged art, to be considered.
+Artists do not need to have experience involving socially engaged art to be considered.
 Part of the process will be working with experts in the field to ensure authentic community engagement.
 Preference will be given to artists living in Summit County, Ohio.

 Terms of Residency